kanidm/kanidm/designs/password-import.rst

 For this reason, the ability to import passwords must be limited to:

 * A service account with strong credentials
-* high_privilige accounts may NOT have their passwords set in this manner
+* high_privilege accounts may NOT have their passwords set in this manner

 Once kanidm implements password badlist checks in the auth path, passwords that have been synced into kanidm via this route may not function as they are found in the badlist, causing the account